 Texting behind the wheel is especially dangerous

-It is allowed to talk on the phone as long as you are not holding it, but for safety reasons it should still be avoided.
+It is allowed to talk on the phone as long as you are not holding it.
+However, for safety reasons, you should still avoid doing so.

 This is because a phone conversation does not adapt to the traffic situation in the same way as a conversation with a passenger.
-If a complicated situation arises, a passenger can often understand that the driver needs to focus and therefore pause the conversation.
+If a complicated situation arises, a passenger will often understand that the driver needs to concentrate and will pause the conversation.

-A person on the phone cannot see what is happening and may continue talking or expect an answer, which increases the risk of distraction.
+A person on the phone cannot see what is happening and may continue talking or expect a response, which increases the risk of distraction.
+Even if you are not holding the phone, the conversation itself can distract you and affect your attention and judgement, especially if it is emotional or demanding.